zachystuff/Air_Marshal/README.md

 At the start of the game, a user can decide to right away play the game, or they can select Game option 3 which is to view the instructions for details on how to play the game.
 ![readme](RMImages/instructionsImg.png)
-Once the user selects Game option 1, user starts in the commercial class, in order to perform an action, user is provided with a menu that display the basic actions as shown below:
+Once the user selects Game option 1, user starts in the commercial class, in order to perform an action, user is provided with a menu that display the basic actions as shown below: <br />
 ![readme](RMImages/menuI.png) <br />
-User is able to enter any of the above keywords to interact with the game such as items which displays a list of the available items in the room
+User is able to enter any of the above keywords to interact with the game such as items which displays a list of the available items in the room <br />
 ![readme](RMImages/items.png) <br />
 Once an item is picked up, it is added to your inventory and user can view it by typing "inventory"
 ![readme](RMImages/inventory.png) <br />
 User is able to enter different rooms and talk to the characters in the game.
-The clock is always ticking down during the game and once you run out of time, IT'S GAME OVER!
+The clock is always ticking down during the game and once you run out of time, IT'S GAME OVER! <br />
 ![readme](RMImages/gameOver.png) <br />

 ### Optimization